LoopKit/loopdocs/docs/faqs/rileylink-faqs.md

 ## What is the RileyLink compatible device?
 Do I have to have one?

 The RileyLink compatible device is a required part of Loop.
 It is a small device that helps your iPhone and pump/pod speak to each other.
 The Loop compatible pumps communicate via radio-frequency and the iPhone communicates via Bluetooth.
 The device is like a translator that can speak both formats so that the pump and iPhone can loop together.
-The device communicates information to/from your pump by radio communications, and to/from your iPhone using Bluetooth.
+The device uses the RileyLink protocol to communicate information to/from your pump by radio communications, and to/from your iPhone using Bluetooth.

 Purchase information for these devices is found in [Build Step 5: RileyLink Compatible Devices](../build/step5.md#rileylink-compatible-devices)